ALL THE BLACK PRESS NEWS THAT'S FIT TO PRINT...

 The majority of Harris' professional career was spent working as a photographer for the Pittsburgh Courier, and the newspaper's offices feature prominently in many of Harris' images.
 I've included a few choice images below, which provide a fascinating glimpse into the day-to-day running and everyday comings and goings of a mid-century Black newspaper plant.
 Treat yourself and have a look through the Harris collections yourself via the Carnegie Museum's online catalogue.

-Toki Schalk Johnson posing on desk in Pittsburgh Courier office, c.1940-1950.
-Carnegie Museum of Art
+Toki Schalk Johnson posing at the Pittsburgh Courier office, Carnegie Museum of Art

-Joe Louis practicing golf putting in Pittsburgh Courier office, January 1946.
+Boxer Joe Louis practicing putting at the Pittsburgh Courier, 1946.
 Carnegie Museum of Art

-Photographer Gordon Parks in Pittsburgh Courier printing plant, September 1946.
+Photographer Gordon Parks at the Pittsburgh Courier plant, 1946.
 Carnegie Museum of Art

 More details about the inside of the redeveloped Ebony/Jet building at 820 South Michigan Avenue have started to come out following its transformation into condominiums last year.
 The videos below offer brief tours of one and two-bedroom condos which are now available in addition to studio apartments.